saintcheece/rees.exe-DSi-Theme/README.md

 ## Installation
 For **theme installation**, copy/move the `rees.exe` folder to `[ROOT]\_nds\TWiLightMenu\dsimenu\themes\`

-⚠️ NOTE: If you haven't already, enable the use of Custom Themes under GUI Settings.
+⚠️ NOTE: If you haven't already, [enable the use of Custom Themes](https://wiki.ds-homebrew.com/twilightmenu/faq?faq=how-do-i-install-custom-themes-for-twilight-menu).

 For **splashboot installation**, copy/move the contents from `Custom Splash\extras` to your SD Card's `[ROOT]\_nds\TWiLightMenu\extras\`

-⚠️ NOTE: If you haven't already, enable the use custom DSi Splash Screen under GUI Settings.
+⚠️ NOTE: If you haven't already, [enable the use custom DSi Splash Screen](https://wiki.ds-homebrew.com/twilightmenu/custom-boot-splashes).

 💡 TIP: For better results, change the system color under your DSi's System Settings to orange.